Open House: Frederik and Mary’s Future Home to go Public

 According to BT, several contemporary Danish artists were commissioned to create new art for the Palace.
 Amongst those were Olafur Eliasson, John Kørner, Kathrine Ærtebjerg and Jesper Christiansen.
 The art will not be paid by the renovation budget, but by the funds donated by the Realdania Foundation, totaling DKK 22.7 million (approx. 3 million Euro).
 The foundation donated the money to “an art project with the primary purpose of acquiring new Danish art for the palace.”
 BT states that the majority of these new works will be available to see for visitors to the Palace between February and May next year, during the ‘open house’.
 The money provided by the foundation was also used to create new gardens behind Frederik VIII’s Palace, designed by landscape architect Jacob Fischer.

-Click here to read more about Amalienborg at TRF.Filed under Danish Royals
+Click here to read more about Amalienborg at TRF.Filed under Denmark

-Tagged Crown Prince Frederik, Crown Princess Mary, Frederik VIII's Palace (Amalienborg), Palaces, Renovations, Residences.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Frederik VIII's Palace (Amalienborg), Palaces, Renovations, Residences.